 Duwamish River Basin Grant Area

-Grant funding is available for air or water quality improvement projects, environmental education and community outreach efforts within the Duwamish River Valley.
-King County Wastewater Treatment Division is eager to assist cities, neighborhood groups, schools, businesses, community groups and non-governmental organizations fund projects and activities that help improve air and water quality in the Green/Duwamish and Central Puget Sound watershed.
+Grant funding is available for air and water quality improvement projects, environmental education, and community outreach efforts in the Lower Duwamish Valley.
+King County Wastewater Treatment Division is eager to assist community groups, schools, cities, businesses and non-profit organizations fund projects and activities that help the environment of the Duwamish watershed.

 Lower Duwamish air and water quality improvement grants

-- Identify sources of air pollution in the Duwamish area
+- Projects that identify sources of air pollution or reduce air pollution in the Lower Duwamish.